Package Leaflet: Information for the User

 Lactose monohydrate (lactose)

-If your doctor has indicated that you have an intolerance to certain sugars, consult with them before taking this medication.
+If your doctor has told you that you have an intolerance to some sugars, consult with them before taking this medicine.

 Sodium

-This medication contains less than 1 mmol of sodium (23 mg) per tablet; it is essentially "sodium-free".
+This medicine contains less than 1 mmol of sodium (23 mg) per tablet; this is essentially "sodium-free".

-Follow exactly the administration instructions of this medication indicated by your doctor.
+Follow exactly the administration instructions of this medicine given by your doctor.
 In case of doubt, consult your doctor or pharmacist again.

-Remember to take your medication.
+Remember to take your medicine.

 The recommended dose is 1 tablet (0.25 mg of brotizolam) per day in adult patients.

-Patients with Liver Insufficiency
+Patients with liver impairment

-Patients with Renal Insufficiency
+Patients with renal impairment

 In cases of renal function disorders, available data indicate that no dose adjustment is necessary.

-Sintonal should be administered orally.
+Sintonal should be taken orally.

-Sintonal should be taken immediately before bedtime and you should have a period of rest or sleep of 6-7 hours.
+Sintonal should be taken immediately before bedtime, and you should have a period of rest or sleep of 6-7 hours.

 Treatment should be as short as possible, from a few days to a maximum of 2 weeks.